biocore/qurro/README.md

 [pytest-cov](https://github.com/pytest-dev/pytest-cov),
 [flake8](http://flake8.pycqa.org/en/latest/), and
 [black](https://github.com/ambv/black).
-You'll also need to have QIIME 2 installed to run most of the python tests (the exact QIIME 2 version shouldn't matter too much).
+You'll also need to have QIIME 2 installed to run most of the python tests (your QIIME 2 version should be at least 2019.7, due to the `FeatureData[Differential]` type being merged into q2-types starting with this release).

 For JavaScript testing/style checking, Qurro uses [Mocha](https://mochajs.org/), [Chai](https://www.chaijs.com/),